-If you check out reviews of boxing gloves by Title you will quickly see a wide display of boxing gloves most of which have very good comments about their performance.
+If you check out reviews of boxing gloves by Title you will quickly see a wide display of boxing gloves most of which have very good comments about their performance and realize that you also need punching bags (check out our review ) or some good kickboxing bags.
 Boxers will demand a lot of things from their gloves in order for them to be successful.
 They need to have a certain weight, a certain style and, of course, they need to be padded.

 You might wonder why these needs are so specific.
 After all, boxers need to just hit things, right?
 Well as it turns out, there’s a scientific approach involved in the world of boxing and we’ve done our research to shed some light on it for you.
 Keep reading to find out some more secrets.

 Boxing is widely recognized as one of the most widely known combat sports in the world and is practiced worldwide.
 It has lived through the rise and dawn of whole eras, with the first forms of boxing being recorded in ancient Greece.
 The Greeks also invented the first forms of protection, as the fighters’ hands were tightly wrapped in rawhide.

 To be fair, this was also another form of causing injury to the opponent, but to each his own.
 The style of gloves we use today was introduced in 18th century England where the sport really gained recognition and popularity.
 However, the Englishmen still only used the gloves for training, preferring to fight bare-knuckle.

 It wasn’t until the Queensbury Rules in 1867 that boxing gloves were made a requirement for every match.
 Nowadays, the International Boxing Association approves new glove designs based on specifics about weight and the amount of leather, padding, and support that is allowed.